Deathnerd/EKULMS/Readme.md

 * Questions where the user will have to code and said code will be evaluated for correctness
 * Full responsive design
 * Anything else that is requested, within reason

-Again, this is currently in very rough, incomplete Alpha stage and is not completely indicative of what will be available at launch